KyleTotorica/Enterprise-Active-Directory-SOC-Homelab-with-Wazuh/README.md

 - Troubleshot Sysmon configuration to make sure that important events were being logged such as proccess creations and network connections (Event ID1, ID3)
 - validated sysmon first locally using wevtutil
 - Confirmed Wazuh agent was ingesting Sysmon logs

+Internal Application Server
+- Built a new Ubuntu server to act as an internal production application host
+- Deployed a simple Flask app and ran it as a systemd service (internal-app.service)
+- Added Nginx reverse proxy so the app is available on port 80
+- Created Nginx access and error logs
+- Added a Wazuh agent on the app server
+- Configures the Wazuh agent to take in all Nginx access and error logs to display on the Wazuh dashboard to make it easy to troubleshoot

 Current Attack Simulation
 - Used Kali Linux to simulate sttacker activity